GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	- UnknownHostKey: thrown by Jsch when establishing an SSH connection for an unknown host.
-	- Jgit transport exception when the remote ref does not exist.
+	- cGit / JGit transport exception when the remote ref does not exist.
 The assumption here is that the remote ref does not exist so it is not worth retrying.
 If the exception arisen as a consequence of some ACLs (mis)configuration, then after fixing the ACLs, an explicit replication must be manually triggered.